PRESENTATION GUIDELINES

 - Conclusions should be clear and succinct and provide "take home" messages.

-Local Sommerville Print Shops
+Local Boston Print Shops

 Questions?
 Contact the conference planners at tcq@conferencesolutionsinc.com or call 503.244.4294 x1003.